Table of Contents

 - Check Volume Shadow Copies for evidence of files that may not exist on the image you have in front of you

 IR examiners likely have a system in place to run KAPE remotely and acquire what Targets are needed for their examination.
 Often, IR examiners work off triage packages for 95% of their analysis and simply request an E01 of endpoints that require further analysis beyond the artifacts KAPE provides.
-This is a more efficient approach rather than asking for E01’s of every system in the network.
+This is a more efficient approach than asking for E01’s of every system in the network.
 Remember, some networks can have thousands or tens of thousands of endpoints.
-A 1-2GB KapeTriage package is a lot easier to digest than full E01’s for each affected system.
+A 1-2GB KapeTriage package is much easier to digest than full E01’s for each affected system.

 Research and Testing